Wednesday, January 30, 2013

 Sunday - Bean and Cheese Chalupas with sour cream, salsa, guacamole

-I was so excited to see this Avon mug marked to 5o cents.
-I had one just like it for YEARS until one of my dear ones broke it, then neglected to tell me...weeks later I was cleaning behind the fridge and found a chunk of it.
-It had been given to me by a sweet co-worker around 1996, and it had sentimental value.
+I was so excited to see this Avon mug marked to 50 cents.
+I had one just like it for years until one of my dear ones broke it.
+Weeks later I was cleaning behind the fridge and found a chunk of it.
+Evidence!
 Hopefully this one can survive as long as the last one did!

 Wednesday, January 23, 2013